synedra/katacoda-scenarios/tiktok/step3.md

 # 4. Commit to git

-Commit the changes to your repository, and tag the current commit for easier retrieval later
+Commit the changes to your repository, and tag the current commit for easier retrieval later.
+First though, we need another terminal window to run commands in, since the first terminal tab is running the application.

 `echo "adding terminal"`{{execute T2}}